-Pseudoephedrine (brand name Sudafed)is a decongestant, so often OTC cold meds that contain it will add a D to the title.
+Pseudoephedrine (brand name Sudafed) is a decongestant.
+Over-the-counter cold (OTC) medications that contain it will typically add a D to the title (Nyquil-D for example).

 Allegra-D, Alka-Seltzer Plus Cold Medicine Liqui-Gels, Aleve Cold and Sinus Caplets, Benadryl Allergy and Sinus Tablets, Claritin-D Non-Drowsy 24 Hour Tablets, Contac Non-Drowsy 12 Hour Cold Caplets, Robitussin Cold Severe Congestion Capsules, Sudafed 24 Hour Tablets, Triaminic Cold and Cough Liquid, Thera-Flu Cold and Cough Hot Liquid, Tylenol Sinus Severe Congestion Caplets, and Vicks 44M Cough, Cold and Flu Relief.

 You won’t find pseudoephedrine in an isolated form on the shelves in your local pharmacy because methamphetamine can be produced from it.
 Laws vary from state to state but at a minimum, you will have to present your driver’s license and you will be allowed to purchase a limited amount from the pharmacist.

 Pseudoephedrine and methamphetamine are sympathomimetic drugs.
 Such drugs mimic natural hormones that are part of the autonomic nervous system that is responsible for “flight and fight” activation.
 When this system is activated the heart rate goes up, the blood pressure goes up and the heart beats stronger.

 Other sympathomimetic drugs which have been utilized in OTC cold preparations include

 (Phenylephrine was just (Sept/2023) declared by the FDA as ineffective and will be removed from such products from now on.)